-The Renata Creek drawdown zone was dry in 2010, preventing upstream migration and resulting in stranding and observed mortality of Rainbow Trout fry, longnose dace, and sculpin species.
-In 2012, very low flows in Renata resulted in a non-passable field designation.
-However, two Kokanee were observed in a residual pool upstream of the drawdown zone, indicating that in spite of very poor passage conditions, some fish may still be able to pass.
+The Renata Creek drawdown zone was dry during the 2013 field assessment (September 12), preventing upstream Kokanee migration.
+However, a small number of Kokanee were observed in a residual pool upstream of the drawdown zone, indicating that in spite of very poor passage conditions, some fish may still be able to pass.

-Kokanee were not documented staging or spawning in Nacillewaet Creek in 2012.
-In 2010, approximately 400-500 Kokanee were observed staging at the reservoir confluence with Nacillewaet Creek, and redds were noted within approximately 1 m wetted depth on.
-In

-2011, Kokanee were documented throughout the drawdown zone of Nacillewaet Creek, primarily spawning in gravel patches along the stream margins.
-Similarly, no Kokanee were observed in Bannock Creek in 2012 in spite of good passage conditions (P = 0.14), where they had been documented spawning in 2011.
+Kokanee were not documented staging or spawning in Nacillewaet Creek in 2013.
+In 2010, approximately 400-500 Kokanee were observed staging at the reservoir confluence with Nacillewaet Creek, and redds were recorded within the wetted reservoir level just below the bottom waterfall.
+In 2011, Kokanee were documented throughout the drawdown zone of Nacillewaet Creek, primarily spawning in gravel patches along the stream margins.
+No Kokanee were observed in Bannock Creek in 2013, where they had been documented spawning in 2011.